asefahmed500/Cally-IO/README.md

 ```

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
+To create your admin account, sign up using the email you specified in the `ADMIN_EMAIL` environment variable.

 ## How It Works

-1.  **Authentication**: Users create an account or log in.
-Appwrite handles the session management.
+1.  **Authentication & Roles**: Users create an account.
+The system assigns a `user` label.
+If the email matches the `ADMIN_EMAIL`, it also assigns an `admin` label.
-2.  **Document Upload**: In the chat panel on the dashboard, users can upload documents.
-These files are sent to Appwrite Storage.
+2.  **Document Upload**: In the chat panel, users upload documents.
+These are sent to Appwrite Storage with permissions allowing access only for that user and read access for admins.
 3.  **Processing Flow**: A Genkit flow (`processDocument`) is triggered.
-It extracts text from the document, splits it into chunks, generates embeddings for each chunk using Google's AI model, and stores the chunks and their embeddings in the Appwrite database.
+It extracts text, generates embeddings, and stores them in the Appwrite database with the same secure, document-level permissions.
 4.  **Chat Interaction**: When a user asks a question, the `conversationalRagChat` flow is initiated.
-It generates an embedding for the user's question and queries the Appwrite database to find the most similar document chunks (semantic search).
+It queries the database to find document chunks created by *that specific user*.
-5.  **Response Generation**: The relevant document chunks are passed as context to the Gemini model, which generates a final, helpful answer for the user.
+5.  **Response Generation**: The relevant, user-owned document chunks are passed as context to the Gemini model to generate a helpful answer.